nickziv/illumetrics_cmd/README.md

 Building
 ========

-Got to `build/` directory and run `make illumetrics` to get the executable.
+Go to `build/illumos` directory and run `make illumetrics` to get the executable.

 Run `make clean` to remove everything that was built.